kajona/kajonacms/_vagrant/README.txt

    - call vagrant and bring the machine up
      # vagrant up

-     When you run it the first time all the needes software (apache, php, ...) will be installed! :-)
+     When you run it the first time all the needed software (apache, php, ...) will be installed! :-)

    - the webserver of the VM is available on the host on http://localhost:8008  (this is via port forwarding)